|

 An address with just house and street name could be anywhere in the city!!!

-Some colonias have the same name and are differentiated as I, II, III.
+Some colonias have the same name and are differentiated by I, II, III.

 Colonias and fraccionamientos can also have the same name: